-The consolidated financial statements of the College include the operations of the wholly owned subsidiary of the College, Meharry Housing Corporation.
+The consolidated financial statements include the operations of the College and its wholly owned subsidiary, Meharry Housing Corporation.
 All significant intercompany activity has been eliminated in consolidation.

 To ensure observance of limitations and restrictions placed on the use of resources available, the College maintains its accounts in accordance with the principles and practices of fund accounting.
 Fund accounting is the procedure by which resources for various purposes are classified for accounting purposes into funds that are maintained in accordance with activities or objectives of the College.